How does VoIP work?

-Note: Sending faxes the traditional way using your RingCentral service will require you to buy one RingCentral Office line for the fax machine itself.
+Note: Sending faxes the traditional way using your RingCentral service will require you to buy one RingCentral MVP line for the fax machine itself.

 In addition to voice calls, what other features will we get with RingCentral’s VoIP service?

-RingCentral Office integrates many of the communication services your company probably uses every day into a seamless, unified solution.
+RingCentral MVP integrates many of the communication services your company probably uses every day into a seamless, unified solution.

 This includes online faxing, unlimited voice calls, online meetings, video conferencing, business SMS and MMS messaging, an auto attendant with professionally recorded greetings, multiple extensions (which your company can use both for individual employees and for department voicemail inboxes), advanced call routing, and other sophisticated business phone features.